esp-rs/book/src/misc/troubleshooting.md

 error: build failed
 ```

-The reason for this error is that we are missing the MSVC C++, hence we are not meeting the [Compile-time Requirements], please install [Visual Studio 2013 (or later) or the Visual C++ Build Tools 2019].
+The reason for this error is that we are missing the MSVC C++, hence we aren't meeting the [Compile-time Requirements].
+Please,  install [Visual Studio 2013 (or later) or the Visual C++ Build Tools 2019].
 For Visual Studio, make sure to check the "C++ tools" and "Windows 10 SDK" options.
 If using GNU ABI, install [MinGW/MSYS2 toolchain].

 [Compile-time Requirements]: https://github.com/rust-lang/cc-rs#compile-time-requirements